By Daylisha Reid •

 I grew up in a family with liberal viewpoints.
 As a child I had a basic, uninformed understanding of politics: Republicans are racist and influenced policies that benefited the wealthy, and kept the poor stagnant; Democrats are not racist, they are progressive human rights influencers that create social and economic opportunities that are accessible for everyone, regardless of race, religion, gender, or sexual orientation.

-Today my understanding has grown to be more informed.
+Today, my understanding has grown to be more informed.
 Look at Hillary Clinton, your favorite liberal, who referred to Black youth as “super predators without empathy.”
-Her husband, former president Bill Clinton signed the 1994 crime law which fueled mass incarcerations that disproportionately impacted Black and Latinx Americans and the poor.
+Her husband, former President Bill Clinton, signed the 1994 Crime Bill, which fueled mass incarcerations that disproportionately impacted Black Americans, Latinx Americans and the poor.
 Hillary Clinton also said in a 2016 interview that she “carries hot sauce in her bag,” to relate to her Black audience.
 She even asked “if it was working,” after laughing off this comment.
-Now we know this woman does not carry hot sauce in her bag, nor do you get an award for attempting to relate with our people.
-These are the sort of politicians that so called progressives support and follow.
-Since leaving Michigan to pursue my career, I have live and worked in primarily white, liberal, communities and, overtime, I have experienced that they, too, are incredibly disconnected from people of color.
-This is for those who believe that they do good (and who make it a point to distance themselves from what is perceived as bad): also known as white progressives and liberals.
+Now, we know this woman does not carry hot sauce in her bag, nor do you get an award for attempting to relate with our people.
+These are the sort of politicians that so-called progressives support and follow.
+Since leaving Michigan to pursue my career, I have live and worked in primarily white liberal, communities, and over time, I have experienced that they, too, are incredibly disconnected from people of color.
+This is for those who believe that they do good (and who make it a point to distance themselves from what is perceived as bad); also known as white progressives and liberals.

-I had worked as a college counselor in a majority Black and Latinx inner city school for years with a predominantly white faculty and staff.
-The white teachers would outwardly portray themselves as being “woke” because they took an ethnic studies class, read the Autobiography of Malcolm X, or purchased a Black Student Alliance t-shirt.
-Despite their outward ally appearance, they would isolate me consistently regardless of my initiatives to bridge stronger connections with them to better support our students.
-This was interesting because the students related strongly to me, they came in droves to my guidance center for support, and I was a direct influencer in the college enrollment increase among Black and Latino students at this school.
+I worked as a college counselor in a majority Black and Latinx inner city school for years with a predominantly white faculty and staff.
+The white teachers would outwardly portray themselves as “woke” because they took an ethnic studies class, read the Autobiography of Malcolm X, or purchased a Black Student Alliance t-shirt.
+Despite their outward appearance of being an “ally,” they would isolate me consistently regardless of my initiatives to bridge stronger connections with them to better support our students.
+This was interesting because the students related strongly to me, and they came in droves to my guidance center for support.
+I was a direct influencer in the college enrollment increase among Black and Latino students at this school.
 I began spending time with a Black teaching assistant who also shared how “fake friendly” the white teachers were towards her.
 When we met it was like a sign of relief to know we did not have to endure alone.
-It is unfortunate because Black students are more successful when they have Black educators, but in this case my new teacher friend had been so discouraged by her experience she decided not to pursue a permanent employment opportunity with the school.
-She would talk about how unsupportive and isolating her experience had been and would often come to my room for lunch to vent with a fellow sista.
-It was relieving to know that I was not pulling the race card as it was confirmed by another Black peer that the microaggressions and exclusion of us were indeed happening.
-Prior to this revelation, I was grinning and bearing micro and macro aggressions and calling them a coincidence in order to avoid playing the “overused race card.”
+It is unfortunate because Black students are more successful when they have Black educators.
+But in this case, my new teacher friend had been so discouraged by her experience she decided not to pursue a permanent employment opportunity with the school.
+She would talk about how unsupportive and isolating her experience had been, and would often come to my room for lunch to vent with a fellow sista.
+It was relieving to know that I was not “pulling the race card,” as it was confirmed by another Black peer that the microaggressions and exclusion of us were indeed happening.
+Prior to this revelation, I was grinning and bearing micro and macro aggressions, and calling them a coincidence, in order to avoid playing the “overused race card.”
 Many minorities have that “Lone Ranger” feeling on the job.
-My issue was that these people claimed to be conscious, to be well educated on the Black experience yet were hesitant about forging genuine connections with their equally educated and dedicated minority peers.
+My issue was that these people claimed to be conscious, to be well educated on the Black experience, yet were hesitant about forging genuine connections with their equally educated and dedicated minority peers.
 Could this be you?

 4. Complimenting Black people on aesthetics and athleticism

-Written by Daylisha Reid, who is currently living in Northern Thailand serving as a Peace Corps Volunteer.
+Daylisha Reid is currently living in Northern Thailand serving as a Peace Corps Volunteer.
 Prior to that she spent many years working in under-resourced public schools, has recently began writing and considers herself a womanist.